missuo/twitter-account-location-in-username/README.md

 The content script injects a script into the page context that listens for location fetch requests.
 When a username is detected, the content script sends a custom event to the page script, which makes the API request and returns the location data.

+### Rate Limiting & Cooldowns

+- Requests are queued with at most two running concurrently and at least two seconds between them
+- After every 10 requests the queue pauses for a random 45–90 seconds to mimic human activity
+- If no requests are made for 3 minutes the counter resets so light browsing remains responsive
+- When Twitter responds with HTTP 429 the extension waits for the server-provided reset time before trying again

 ## API Endpoint

 The extension uses Twitter's GraphQL API endpoint: